 4: Family and Mortality: 2011-2023

 More recently Graham’s work has shifted towards focusing on his family, our mortality and the transience of life.
 Does Yellow Run Forever?
 (2011-2014) entwines portraits of his partner asleep with Irish rainbows and American gold stores as a subtle meditation on the value of love and wonder against the pursuit of material wealth.
 Mother (2017-2019) presents quiet portraits of his elderly mother resting in her chair, gently reflecting the fraying threads of late old age.
-Most recently, through the pandemic years Graham completed Verdigris/Ambergris (2019-2023) a pair of mirrored works where people regard the sun setting over land and sea, interleaved with degraded images of spring blossoms and sunsets, corrupted by the camera.
+Most recently, through the pandemic years Graham completed Verdigris/Ambergris (2019-2023) a pair of mirrored works where people regard the setting sun over land and sea, interleaved with degraded images of spring blossoms and sunsets, corrupted internally by the camera.

 Paintings